mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - Reading time is not calculated and will always be zero
 - Only the first enclosure of an article is retained
 - Comment URLs of articles are not exposed
+- The `/v1/entries/{entryID}/save` endpoint does nothing because we do not interface with third-party services

 # Differences